ZachSyv/Salsa-Agent-Var-Len_Clustering/README.md

 ```bash
 python SFU_salsa_dance.py   --salsa_data_root /path/to/CoMPAS3D   --output_lmdb ./data/salsa.lmdb
 ```
+You may also use our provided processed data.
 ### 3. Create Training Samples
 `Salsa_dataloader.py` reads the LMDB and yields minibatches:
 ```bash